KCCG/wrangling-genomics/_episodes/03-trimming.md

 Usually this section will just consist of one or two "module load ..." commands.
 Some jobs don't actually load any special software, in which case you can skip this section entirely.
 But remember how much trouble we went to in order to get trimmomatic working?
-Here we define an `trimmomatic` as an alias so that later we can run this tool just by writing "trimmomatic".
+Here we define a variable (JAR_DIR) to hold the path to the .jar file for trimmomatic.
-These extra lines are not strictly necessary, but I hope you'll agree that they make the main body of the script clearer (see below).
+This extra line is not strictly necessary, but I hope you'll agree that they make the main body of the script clearer (see below).
+This also makes the script easier to maintain, if you want to upgrade to a newer version of trimmomatic in the future.

 Next, we have a section called "=== Parameters ===".
 This is the section that you would edit if you wanted to run this job again on a different sample, or in a different directory, or on samples that used different adapter sequences.